-The Collision Sensor is typically mounted with its body toward the robot and its stem toward the user tooling, however this is up to the user.
+The Collision Sensor is commonly mounted with its body toward the robot and its stem toward the user tooling, however, this is strictly up to the user.

+3.1 Mechanical Installation

+The Collision Sensor can be mounted directly to the robot or to the user tooling using the dowel pin holes and the clearance / tapped holes in the Collision Sensor body.
+Should this not be possible, an interface plate must be fabricated.

-The Collision Sensor can be mounted to the robot using an interface plate.
-A second interface plate may be required for mounting the Collision Sensor stem to the tooling.
-Blank and custom interface plates are available from ATI.
-Users may fabricate their own interface plates.
+A second interface plate is often required for mounting to the Collision Sensor stem.
+Such interface plates may be ordered from ATI as blank plates or machined as necessary for specific applications.
+Another option is for the user to fabricate their own interface plates.